duncaneddy/rastro/docs/en/docs/user_guide/data/eop.md

 ## Earth Orientation Parameters

-Rastro provides the `EarthOrientationData` object to handle loading, storing, and providing Earth orientation data for use.
+Rastro provides the `EarthOrientationProvider` structure to handle loading, storing, and providing Earth orientation data for use.
 The package also includes default data files for ease of use that are sufficient for most purposes.

+The `EarthOrientationProvider` structure can be used to handle storing and accessing the Earth orientation data directly, however it is generally preferable to use the static instance of this object provided by the crate.
+This static instance of `EarthOrientationProvider` is a global source of Earth orientation which is loaded once, then utilized by other RAstro function which need Earth orientation data.
+This prevents having to load the data multiple times enables consistent API design between the Rust and Python implementations.

+??? info

+    Explicitly passing Earth orientation was tried in an early implementation, however the Rust brorrow checker, prevented python wrapper functions from directly passing the underlying Rust reference between them.
+This would have then required the Python wrapper to perform a clone of the Earth orientation data for most time operations leading to unacceptable overhead.
+Having a single static instance of Earth orientation data for the crate, protected by a read-write lock and atomic reference counting enabled the creation of a consistent API between both Rust and Python implementations without sacrifing performance or safety.

 ### Loading Data Data Sets

+Most software using this library requires upfront, explicit initialization of the static Earth orientation data.
+Earth orientation data is loaded globally by calling one of the provided loading methods: `set_global_eop_from_zero`, `set_global_eop_from_static_values`, `set_global_eop_from_c04_file`, `set_global_eop_from_default_c04`, `set_global_eop_from_standard_file`, or `set_global_eop_from_default_standard`.
+These methods can be called multiple times to reset or override the currently loaded data.

+The `set_global_eop_from_zero` will initialize the global data with zeroed values.
+This enables usage of other module functionality, but does not provide the most accurate modeling of Earth or time systems.
+It should be used when a quick, approximately correct answer is needed.
+`set_global_eop_from_static_values` is a similar initialization method which configures the module with a single set of Earth orientation data used for all transformations.

-Earth orientation data is loaded by creating an instance of an `EarthOrientationData` object with from the desired data source.
-There are four methods that can be used: `from_default_standard`, `from_c04_file`, `from_default_standard`,  and `from_standard_file`.
-The `from_default_standard` and `from_c04_file` methods will load long-term IERS C04 products and expect to be passed such as an input.
-Similarly, `from_default_standard`  and `from_standard_file` can be used to load either Bulletin A or Bulletin B data from the IERS standard file product format.
+To configure more accurate Earth orientation data to use in the module, `set_global_eop_from_c04_file` can be used to load long-term IERS C04 products and `set_global_eop_from_standard_file` to load either Bulletin A or Bulletin B data from the IERS standard file product format.

+RAstro distributions also include packaged IERS C04 and Bulletin A/B data.
+These can be configured using `set_global_eop_from_default_c04` or `set_global_eop_from_default_standard`, respectively.
+While not updated regularly.

+For the most accurate Earth orientation data modeling in scripts, you should download the latest available Earth orientation data for the desired model and the using the file-based loading methods (`set_global_eop_from_c04_file` or `set_global_eop_from_standard_file`) to initialize the Earth orientation data based on the file.

 When creating any new Earth Orientation data instance there are two parameters that are set at loading time which will determine how the EOP instances handles data returns for certain cases.